Hiking Dreamspeaker Cave In Sedona, Arizona

 The Boynton Spire at Dream Speaker Cave

-There is also a cliff dwelling at the base of the Boynton Needle (shown below) where the vertical top of the spire turns into a slope.
+There is also a cliff dwelling right at the base of the Boynton Needle (shown below).

 Cliff dwelling at the base of the Boynton Needle

 The view from the Dreamspeaker ledge (shown below) is one of my Top 10 favorite panoramas in Sedona.
-If there has been sufficient rain or snow recently there are several water pockets in the rock that will hold water.
+If there has been sufficient rain or snow recently, several water pockets in the rock hold water.
 This is most likely where the native people who built the ruins got their drinking water.
+In this photo, the Dreamspeaker Ledge is at the far left.

 Dreamspeaker meditation

-There is no social trail if you go down this way, and there are some ledges to navigate.
-It is also choked with brush, but it does provide a faster route back the parking area.
-I've been DOWN this way several times, but I've never gone UP.
+There is no social trail if you go down using one of the alternate routes off the backside of the Boynton Spire, and there are some ledges to navigate.
+It is also choked with brush, but it does provide a faster route back to the parking area.
+I have come DOWN this way many times, but I've only gone up twice.
+A general rule when hiking in canyon country is that going down through brush is easier than coming up.

 Boynton Needle